-- First we will search for articles about social inequality - Then we will search for articles about obesity - Finally, we will combine these sets of results using the AND button.
-This will leave us with one set of articles that contain both your topics together
+- 1. Then we will search for articles about self esteem - 2.
+Then we will search for articles about eating disorders - 3.
+Finally, we will combine these 3 sets of results using the AND button.
+This will leave us with one set of articles that contain all your topics together